Top Snow Tubing Spots Near New Jersey for Families

 Camelback Mountain Resort – Tannersville

 If the prospect of flying down a snow-packed slope at a fast (but totally safe) speed is exhilarating, picture doing it at night amid an LED light show.
 That's Camelback's Galactic snow tubing.
 Camelback boasts the largest snow tubing park in the country, with 42 lanes.
 Most parks require a single rider per tube, but here, tubers under 44 inches tall (but at least 33 inches tall) can ride with a parent.
 A participating parent must accompany all riders under age 14.
-Tickets are sold by two-hour sessions that start on the hour.
-Tubing is open Monday through Thursday, noon-8pm; Friday, noon-10pm; Saturday and Sunday, 9am-10pm.
+Tubing is tentatively scheduled to open Saturday, December 18, and tickets are sold by 2-hour sessions that start on the hour.

 Shawnee Mountain Ski Area – East Stroudsburg

 Shawnee’s the closest of any of the Pennsylvania parks to New Jersey.
 It's also one of the smallest parks at seven lanes—in case you're harboring a fear of humiliating yourself in front of large crowds.
-Kids under 46 inches can ride with a parent, but they need to be 4 years old.
+Kids under 46 inches can ride in a tandem tube with a parent, though the recommended age is 5+.
 Tickets are sold in 1.5-hour blocks and have various start times throughout the week.
+Tickets are $32 on weekdays and $45 on weekends and holidays, and are only available online.

 The whole family can enjoy a day of snow tubing fun at Jack Frost.